We've all made New Year's resolutions, from losing that pesky spare tire to going to the gym more than twice a year.

 If you're looking for a way to be more active, think back to the activities enjoyed doing as a child.
 You might still enjoy them as an adult.
 Try to return that sense of play into your life — because if an activity isn't fun, you're not going to stick with it for long.

-So take that hip hop class.
-Tackle the rock climbing wall.
-Go roller skating or skateboarding.
+So take that hip hop class (online, outdoors or socially distanced, for now).
+Go for a hike.
+Try rollerblading or skateboarding.
 The key is to get — and stay — active.

 At the same time, don't quit doing something immediately if you don't love it.
 With any type of exercise, it can take five or seven sessions to find out if you truly like it.
 And if you stick with changes, they will eventually become your new norm, rather than something you have to force yourself to do.